pavlospt/FoodSearch/README.md

 #FoodSearch

-This repository contains a project created for LifeSum's CodeTest for Android Developer position.

 It makes use of the most popular and hyped pattern in Android these days.
 Dagger + MVP + RxJava.

 Main Components